pombase/website/src/docs/faq/how-can-i-find-significant-shared-fypo-annotations-for-genes-in-a-list.md

 finding FYPO terms that are significantly over- or under-represented among the annotations for the genes.

-At present, PomBase does not have its own FYPO enrichment tool, and very few ontology enrichment tools can use phenotype data.
+At present, ${database_name} does not have its own FYPO enrichment tool, and very few ontology enrichment tools can use phenotype data.
 One that does is [AnGeLi](http://bahlerweb.cs.ucl.ac.uk/cgi-bin/GLA/GLA_input), produced by Jürg Bähler's lab.